The Klarix Method

 No fabricated citations

-When a claim cannot be sourced publicly, we write the placeholder instead of inventing a source.
+Can't source it publicly?
+We write the placeholder.
 Hallucinated citations are a fireable offense in this shop.

 No autonomous CI

-Every deliverable passes a human review gate before send.
+Every deliverable clears a human review gate before send.
 Models are tools, not authors of record.

 Sources we use, named.

 Buyers ask.
-We answer in plain text, not legalese.
+We answer in plain text.
+No legalese.

 • Public ad libraries.LinkedIn Ad Library, Meta Ad Library, Google Ads Transparency Center.
 We capture advertiser-disclosed data only and respect each platform's rate posture.